 - Don’t keep your cash and cards in one place

 We all might have an idea about what a traditional New Year holiday entails, but by travelling; we are opening ourselves to other cultures in their way.
 You can celebrate New Year throughout the year if you are open to different cultures.

-Soon 2016 is going to become the past.
-At this time of camaraderie, let’s see how culture from other parts of the world come together to welcome the New Year.
+Soon 2018 is going to become the past.
+At this time of camaraderie, let’s see how cultures from other parts of the world come together to welcome the New Year.
 It is always a nice idea, after all, to celebrate the eve with friends.

 - Mexico: People celebrate New Year with a blend of religion, superstition and special festive foods.
 Families decorate their homes in colours that represent their wishes for the New Year like red for love and green for money.
 The another tradition involves writing all the bad and unhappy events that happened in the last year.
 Then, before the midnight, the list is thrown into a fire to keep away all the negative feelings.
 Also, Mexican sweet bread is baked with the coin or charm hidden in the dough.
 Whoever gets the bread with coin and charm is said to be blessed with good luck for the New Year.

 - Wales: It is customary to give bread and cheese on New Year’s morning with children getting skewered apples covered with raisins.

 - Japan: It is customary to send hand-written postcards to friends and family members.
 The post office guarantees the timely delivery of all cards.
 Food plays an imperative role in the celebration.
 Around 11 pm, people gather at home and eat a bowl of noodles as long noodles are associated with jumping from one year to another.

 - Ecuador: One of the kinky traditions sees men dressing up as women to represent the ‘widow’ of the previous year.
 At midnight, families and communities come together to burn effigies of politicians and any other thing or person which they don’t like to get rid of bad feelings.